EGI-Federation/documentation/content/en/users/cloud-compute/faq/_index.md

 Sites offer their resources to users through Virtual Organisations (VO).
-First, you need to join a Virtual Organisation that matches your research interests, see `authorisation`{.interpreted-text role="ref"} section on how VOs work.
+First, you need to join a Virtual Organisation that matches your research interests, see [authorisation section](../auth) on how VOs work.
 AppDB shows the supported VOs and for each VO you can browse the resource providers that support it.

 ### How can I get information about the available VM images?